civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 publish your page.
 If you need a refresher, revisit Week 1 at:

 [Week 1 - Intro to Git and Github](https://github.com/civic-data-design-lab/16_11.S947/blob/master/week1/Part1_IntroGitAndGithub.ipynb)

+Start this week by copying the **website** folder in the class repo to your github.io directory.
+Then **change directory** in the terminal to this folder (website).
+This is our web directory that you can access by going to **username.github.io/website**.

 *How is everything related?*